scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Minor changes:

-- Added Figure on Header Overview in introduction
+- Added short section mentioning SCION IP Gateway
 - Clarified the router alert flags and relationship to the ConsIngress/Egress fields.
 - Clarifications in the SCION Header Specification section (router alert flags, service addresses, one-hop paths, text clarifications, validity of peering links)
 - Added mention of why proof of transit is not needed.